 - Stir in the stock.

-- Make a paste with the tapioca flour and 3 tbsp water, and then add to the pan, stirring well to ensure no lumps form.
+- Make a paste with the tapioca flour and 3 tablespoon water, and then add to the pan, stirring well to ensure no lumps form.
 The broth will start to thicken.

 - Add the mushrooms, paprika, and sugar.
 Stir.
 Raise the heat, and bring to the boil.